Itch, itch, itch. Scratch, scratch, scratch. Chronic inflammation of the skin, accompanied by intense itching is most commonly diagnosed as eczema.

 Slather It On!

 Yep – grab your jar of coconut oil and apply liberally.
 Everywhere.
 As often as you think of it.
-For hand eczema, try putting on a pair of cotton gloves afterwards.
+For hand eczema, try putting on a pair of cotton gloves like these afterwards.
 This will protect your hands and allow the coconut oil more of an opportunity to work its magic!